mio3io/mio3_flex/README.md

 Select the edge loop you want to edit and click "Mio3 Flow" in the sidebar → "Path Deform".
 If multiple edge loops are selected, an independent path is created for each one.

-## Controls
+### Controls

--   Click on empty space / Right-click / Enter / Tab: Confirm deformation
+-   Click on empty space / Enter / Tab: Confirm deformation
 -   Drag on empty space / Shift + click a control point: Multi-select
 -   Drag a control point: Move the control point
 -   G: Move selected control points